 Rockwool is a popular starter medium that has been used a long time with hydroponics.
 Smaller rockwool cubes are used for cuttings or seed germination and then transplanted into hydroponic systems.
 Larger cubes or slabs can be used to grow larger plants.
-It works well as a grow medium because it’s great at both maintaining moisture and allowing air to the roots.
-Rockwool is not pH balanced and will need to be adjusted before getting started.
+Rockwool works well as a grow medium because it’s great at both maintaining moisture and allowing air to the roots.

 How to Germinate seeds in Rockwool